douglasgreen/news/2025/04/11/en.md

 The Google Pixel 9a has made its debut as a standout mid-range smartphone, boasting a fresh design that ditches the previous camera bar for a sleeker look.
 Despite lacking native Qi2 wireless charging support, Spigen has stepped in with a variety of MagFit accessories to enhance the Pixel 9a experience.
 These include the Rugged Armor MagFit and Ultra Hybrid MagFit cases, which offer both protection and style, incorporating magnets for compatibility with MagSafe and Qi2 chargers.
 Spigen's accessory lineup also features innovative options like phone grips with kickstand or bottle opener functions, MagFit wallets for carrying essentials, and the Cryo Max car mount that combines magnetic phone holding with wireless charging and cooling fans.

 ## Science & Nature

+### Trump's Budget Cuts Threaten Climate Research and Jobs

+The Trump administration has proposed a significant reduction in funding for the National Oceanic and Atmospheric Administration (NOAA), aiming to cut about 75% of its climate research budget.
+This move could lead to the elimination of hundreds of jobs for scientists dedicated to studying global warming.
+The proposed budget cuts are expected to severely impact NOAA's ability to forecast weather accurately and conduct essential climate research.
+Critics, including Representative Zoe Lofgren, argue that these cuts will undermine weather forecasting capabilities and endanger communities by leaving them more vulnerable to natural disasters.
+The administration's plan has sparked strong opposition, as it threatens to dismantle one of the world's leading Earth sciences research operations, potentially crippling industries that rely on accurate weather and climate data.

 ### Unlocking the Secrets of Our Closest Relatives: The Great Ape Genome Breakthrough